erfangc/TextTagger/README.md

     $("#myDiv").textTagger(text <String>, tagTypes <Array of Object>, callbackFn <Function>)

-`callbackFn` is fired once the user have highlighted a sub-string in `text` and chosen a "type" from the options available in `tagTypes`.
+`callbackFn` is fired every time the user have highlighted a sub-string in `text` and chosen a "type" from the options available in `tagTypes`.
 See below an example.

 ## Example
     $(function () {